Li-So/FoP-Course-Content/docs/chapter-4-git-github.md

 This chapter will introduce what both Git and Github are in more detail, as well as some exercises to get used to them.

 !!!
 Note
 	This chapter may become especially confusing as it is a brand new topic in the middle of learning JavaScript.
 The reason for this abrupt break is due to a group assignment.
 I **strongly** suggest reviewing the slides and using the [training website](https://learngitbranching.js.org/) to see the structure visualized.
+The optional chapters may be **very** helpful to read through, though not essential.
 ### 4.1 Special Background Information (optional chapter)
 There may be some terminology you aren't familiar with in this chapter which isn't Git specific.
 I will try to introduce some of the most fundamental ones here, just to make sure everyone is on the same page.